Acupunctures neurological mechanisms

 ‘Acupuncture has shown beneficial effects on ischemic stroke rehabilitation by exerting the antiapoptosis effect on the ischemic area, promoting neurogenesis and cell proliferation, and regulating cerebral blood flow.’

-I would recommend trying to read the referenced article as it also goes on to mention the biological mechanisms of why acupuncture is beneficial for seizures, haemorrhagic injury and depression.
+I would recommend trying to read the article as it also goes on to mention the biological mechanisms of acupuncture in reference to seizures, haemorrhagic injury and depression.

-As a practitioner it is great to see so many mechanisms being researched and discovered that corroborate the results we see in the clinic.
+As a practitioner it is great to see so many mechanisms being researched and discovered.